How to Grow a Pink Princess Philodendron Like a Master Gardener

 Pink princess philodendron flourishes at average room temperature.
 The ideal temperature range is around 55-95 F (13-35 C).
 If you can keep the temperature above 65 F (18 C), it will be great.

 Also, protect the plant from cold drafts or direct heat.
-Do not place the plant near an open window in winter or in air-conditioning streams.
+Do not place the plant near an open window in winter or close to air-conditioning streams.

 Support

-Adding a moss pole to the pot will help the plant to attach its ariel roots to it, helping it climb and grow better.
-As this variety climbs onto trees in their native habitat, mimicking the same will make them flourish indoors!
+Adding a moss pole to the pot will help the plant attach its aerial roots to it, helping it grow vertically.
+As this variety climbs onto trees in its native habitat, mimicking this will make it flourish indoors!

 Pink Princess Philodendron Care